 A business development blog wouldn’t be much without explaining what business development is and who a business developer is.
 The importance of this business dev thing is from here all the way to the international space station and beyond.

 That is a critical part of every business and every industry.
-So I try to explain business development as simple as I can, and as perfect as it could be.
+So I try to explain business development as simply as I can, and as perfectly as it could be.